-Have you ever been ecstatic waiting for your bread in the oven, to find that suddenly, it explodes?
-It’s really annoying, but a common mistake that new bakers encounter – some veterans can experience it, too!
-What’s great about this baking fault is that it’s one of the easiest to remedy.
+Have you ever been ecstatic waiting for the bake to end to find that your bread explodes while baking?
+It’s really annoying, yet a common problem that many new bakers encounter – many veterans experience it too!
+What’s great about if your bread bursts or explodes in the oven is that this baking fault is one of the easiest to remedy.
 So if you want to know the answer to “why did my bread explode”, read on to learn how to avoid any type of explosion, bursting, or splitting in your bread!

 The 7 Things You’re (Probably) Doing Wrong!

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!

 Though the gluten structure in bread dough is not perfectly linear, there will always be weak areas in every loaf.
 These weak areas become exploited by the build-up in pressure from the gas produced.
 As pressure builds, gas forces a way to escape the bread through the easiest route.
 These areas can be the seam, where the bread has been scored, the base, or in ideal situations, the bread doesn’t rupture and rises upwards evenly.

 The reason for bread exploding is down to the quality of the dough or how it’s treated.
 There are 4 overarching reasons why your bread might explode: humidity, improper shaping, under-proofing or a lack of moisture.
 Let’s take a look at how and why bread bursts unevenly when baked.

 When you don’t allow your bread to rise fully before baking, it is under-proofed.
 The converse, of course, is over-proofing which won’t cause the bread to burst but can lead to other faults such as bread collapsing when baking.

 Under-proofed bread can explode and often has a hard, dense crumb.
 The reason it explodes is as the dough is not matured, often called under-fermented.
 This means that the gluten structure is weak and irregular.